 My driver on the convoy from Danang was an army corporal from South Carolina with biceps like Virginia hams.
 A genial enough fellow, he had no political opinions, was incurious about me, and talked about home in a sentimental, almost rote fashion.
 He seemed distracted; in retrospect, probably stoned.
 I would come to find that most of the grunts I met—many of them younger than me and I was only twenty-two—had a limited affect, ranging from mildly amused through bored to pissed off.
 They were happy to pose for pictures that might show up in their hometown paper, but no American woman, no matter how young and pretty, could hold their attention for long.
 A bestselling author didn’t interest them either.
 In fact, no one who wasn’t going to help get them out of there felt very important.
 Their psychic energy was focused entirely on staying alive.
 Their bland façades concealed a constant scanning vigilance; the exhausting tension of knowing that at any moment something terrible might fly at them from anywhere– a sniper, a land mine, a mortar shell from a clear blue sky.

-Other than that night in the press compound, which was pretty tame by war standards, I hadn’t yet experienced real danger, so the risks I took I took on our trip–like getting out of the truck during lunch break to capture the mists wreathing the ridge top at Hai Van pass, in the very hills (I learned after my corporal yanked me back into the cab) where the mortar shelling had come from hours before, to walking along the edge of a road in the Mekong Delta at dusk to photograph a girl on a water buffalo—I took out of naïveté, a false sense of security.
+Other than that night in the press compound, which was pretty tame by war standards, I hadn’t yet experienced real danger, so the risks I took on our trip–like getting out of the truck during lunch break to capture the mists wreathing the ridgetop at Hai Van pass, in the very hills (I learned after my corporal yanked me back into the cab) where the mortar shelling had come from hours before, to walking along the edge of a road in the Mekong Delta at dusk to photograph a girl on a water buffalo—I took out of naïveté, a false sense of security.

 Over the course of a week, we made our way north, often by hitch-hiking.
 I photographed dead bodies by the side of the road, a grinning toddler propped against a building, both of his legs missing above the knee, tuberculosis patients in a Quaker-run hospital lying two to a bed.
 Looking through my viewfinder, I focused on nothing except framing the best shot, capturing the telling moment.
-Only later, before sleep, would I revisit the scenes and truly see them.
-Then the dismay, disgust and sadness would wash over me.
-Alone in the dark I would finally feel the horror of those two young bodies (the first dead bodies I’d ever seen), riddled with bullets and still stiff with rigor mortis, and shock at the ARVN soldiers who stood guard over them, two young men who could have been their doubles, passive and stone-faced in their sunglasses.
+Only later, before sleep, would I revisit the scenes and truly see my subjects.
+Then the dismay, disgust, and sadness would wash over me.
+Alone in the dark I would finally feel the horror of those two young bodies (the first dead bodies I’d ever seen), riddled with bullets and still stiff with rigor mortis, and shock at the ARVN soldiers who stood guard over them, two other young men who could have been their doubles, passive and stone-faced in their sunglasses.

 On the way north we spent two days in the central highlands with a Marine company led by a fanatical lieutenant.
 When we arrived a group was just returning from patrol.
 They’d had a skirmish, killed a North Vietnamese Army soldier and returned with two prisoners.
 They posed, grinning, with their booty–a Soviet flag with hammer and sickle and a large pencil portrait of Ho Chi Minh.
 At the evening meal the lieutenant, whose eyes shone with a disturbing zeal as he bragged about his platoon’s kills, suggested that Joe come on reconnaissance patrol the next day to see how it was done.
 That night we lay with our cots pushed together in the small tent they given us, whispering.